microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.DeepDiagnostics.document.md

 ![type:video](../orig_media/DynamicTelemetry_DiagnosticVideo.mp4)

-## Simple Example : dialing up Logging/Diagnostics when something goes wrong
+## Understaing by Example : Dynamically Regulating Logging, when things go wrong

-For example, consider a situation where a production system works well during testing and under light load but experiences unexpectedly high CPU contention from time to time.
+Consider a situation where a production system works well during testing and under light load but experiences unexpectedly high CPU contention from time to time.
 Developers have many theories, and little data -- they suspect the machine could be entering receive livelock but are unsure why.